TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 This block is special.
 It will generate a convex hull body from a list of vertices.

 Convex hulls are great when you want a triangle mesh to have more detailed collision than a box or sphere but prioritize performance.
-They don't have concave collisions and encapsulate the set of vertices in the simplest possible shape that covers the volume of the object without concave faces.
+They don't have concave collisions, and they enclose the object's vertices with the simplest convex shape possible.

 The list of vertices must be in a specific format: each list item should contain one vertex, or three space-delimited coordinates.
 For example, the starting lines for a Suzanne monkey might look like this:
 ```